Moon Circles: Your Guide To Harnessing Potent Lunar Energy

 The astrological nature of each moon phase

 In theory, you can host a moon circle at any time in the lunar calendar, but the type of ceremony you have will depend on the current phase of the moon.
-I spoke to our resident astrologers, the AstroTwins, to better understand the nature of each moon and what kind of moon ceremony to host.
+Here, the AstroTwins break down the nature of each moon phase and what kind of moon ceremony can best correspond with it.

 New moon: set intentions